COVID-19 alert: Read about eased restrictions for businesses in Greater Brisbane from 1am, Friday 22 January.

 The Geocentric Datum of Australia has been updated from GDA94 to GDA2020.
 This change brings Australia's national latitude and longitude coordinates into line with satellite positioning systems, making it possible for smartphones and other positioning technologies to accurately align with features marked on our maps.

-The Department of Natural Resources, Mines and Energy is responsible for implementing the change in Queensland.
+The Department of Resources is responsible for implementing the change in Queensland.

 National software and services enabling users to transform coordinates between GDA94 and GDA2020 are available from the ANZLIC Committee on Surveying and Mapping website.